COVID-19 pandemic in Switzerland

 The COVID-19 pandemic in Switzerland is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have spread to Switzerland on 25 February 2020 when the first case of COVID-19 was confirmed following a COVID-19 pandemic in Italy.
 A 70-year-old man in the Italian-speaking canton of Ticino which borders Italy, tested positive for SARS-CoV-2.
 The man had previously visited Milan.
 Afterwards, multiple cases related to the Italy clusters were discovered in multiple cantons, including Basel-City, Zürich, and Graubünden.
 Multiple isolated cases not related to the Italy clusters were also subsequently confirmed.

 On 28 February 2020, the national government, the Federal Council, banned all events with more than 1,000 participants.
-On 16 March 2020, a State of Extraordinary Situation under the Federal Law of Epidemics was declared.
+On 16 March 2020, a State of Extraordinary Situation under the Epidemics Act was declared.
 Most shops were closed nationwide.
 Shortly thereafter, on 20 March, all gatherings of more than five people in public spaces were banned.
 Additionally, the government gradually imposed restrictions on border crossings and announced economic support measures worth 40 billion Swiss francs.
 The measures were gradually removed in several phases beginning in late April until June 2020 but new measures were imposed in October as cases surged again.

 On 23 December 2020, the vaccination campaign started in Switzerland, ahead of that of most European countries.
 Four days earlier, Swissmedic approved the first COVID-19 vaccine for regular use.
 On August 1, 2021, Switzerland achieved a vaccination rate of 52%.
 From 13 September 2021, access to indoor public spaces like restaurants, bars, museums or fitness centres is only permitted with a valid Covid certificate.
 Almost all measures were lifted on 17 February 2022.